Aportio/itsm-rest-api-reference/README.md

 information.
 * Users and customers are associated with each other in a separate record.
 This means that a single user may be associated with multiple customers.
+* The resource representation generally only contain a small number of top-level attributes.
+For example, a Customer resource only consists of a `name` and a `parent_id` (to model hierarchical relationships between customers).
+Likewise, the only fixed attribute of a User resource is the `email` list of addresses.
+Any other attribute that might be useful needs to be mapped into the optional `custom_fields` dictionary that can be part of those resources.

 ## Current limitations / TODO